Telecommunications in Egypt: Radio

-Radio in Egypt is almost all government controlled, using 44 short-wave frequencies, 18 medium-wave stations, and four FM stations.
+The first radio service in Egypt began in 1925.
+It is almost all government controlled, using 44 short-wave frequencies, 18 medium-wave stations, and four FM stations.
 There are seven regional radio stations covering the country.
 Egyptian Radio transmits 60 hours daily overseas in 33 languages and three hundred hours daily within Egypt.
 In 2000, Radio Cairo introduced new specialized (thematic) channels on its FM station.
 So far, they include news, music, and sports.
 Radio enjoys more freedom than TV in its news programs, talk shows and analysis.

 Starting 2003, Nile Radio Productions, a private company, was given license to operate two radio stations; Nile FM and Nogoum FM.
 Nile FM broadcasts in English and Nogoom FM broadcasts in Egyptian.
 Both stations mostly broadcast mainly to the Greater Cairo region.
 In the early 2009, Radio Masr was launched, broadcasting popular Egyptian songs, news & other programs.